DevGabriel23/PluginCountdownWordPress/README.md

 Step 1 -Add the Shortcode block to the website</br>
 Step 2 -After adding the shortcode, enter our shortcode in the block settings</br>
 Step 3 -Type ['countdown date="yyyy-mm-dd" time="HR:MM:SS"]</br>
-Note: The time format is declared as 24 hrs, if the time parameter is not specified took the default value (12:00:00)
+Note: The time format is declared as 24 hrs, if the time parameter is not specified, take the default value (12:00:00)

 ## Developers ✨

-Thanks goes to these wonderful people
+Our acknowledgements go to these wonderful people

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->